 I am a healer.
 I am a doctor.
 Yet, God chose me to write about death and not just death, A Good Death.
 He chose my patient to have her final purpose as breaths became shallow, “It’s ok, I will have a good death.”
 Her purpose and mine is you.

-The greatest gift of writing and I believe reading A Good Death is discovering the richness of life in this moment because I may not have another.
+Writing about death has been the greatest of gifts to my life.
+A Good Death Is Not an Event, It’s a Lifestyle is what I discovered.
+It is the richness of life in this moment because I may not have another.
 If I don’t, I know I will have a good death.
 Death is.
 Eternity waits.